eForms Logo

 Alaska Durable (Statutory) Power of Attorney Form

-An Alaska durable (statutory) power of attorney allows someone (principal) to transfer their individual monetary and business rights to someone else (agent).
-The principal should know the full capacity to which the power they are giving their agent by reading the form and initializing where necessary.
-In addition, the principal should be advised that the power they are providing the agent remains in force even if they should become incapacitated unless otherwise stated.
+An Alaska durable (statutory) power of attorney allows someone ("principal") to transfer their individual monetary and business rights to someone else ("agent").
+The principal should read the form and initialize where necessary to know the full capacity of the power they are giving their agent.

 Signing Requirements